google/WebFundamentals/src/content/en/android/trusted-web-activity/quick-start/index.md

 By the end of this guide, you will:

-* Have used [Bubblewrap](https://github.com/GoogleChromeLabs/bubblewrap) to build an application that uses Trusted Web Activity and passes verification.
+* Have used [Bubblewrap](https://github.com/GoogleChromeLabs/bubblewrap) to build an application that uses a Trusted Web Activity and passes verification.
 * Understand when your signing keys are used.
 * Be able to determine the signature your Android Application is being built with.
 * Know how to create a basic [Digital Asset Links](/digital-asset-links/v1/getting-started) file.